Fisher-Price made a working Chatter phone for adults because we're all broken inside

 Baby's first "mobile" phone is now an actual mobile phone.
 The iconic Fisher-Price Chatter Telephone pull toy has been made into a working Bluetooth-connected handset for grownups.
 It still has a rainbow-colored rotary dial.
 It's got eyes that wobble when the wheels roll.
 But now, 60 years since it first was introduced, you can take your business calls through the big, red plastic handset.

-The novelty collectable went on sale for pre-order Tuesday at Best Buy for $60.
-By Tuesday evening it was no longer available -- but Fisher-Price says another batch is being released to Best Buy on Thursday "while supplies last."
+The novelty collectable went on sale for pre-order for a short time Tuesday at Best Buy for $60, with an additional batch released for sale on Thursday.
 For those interested in getting one, I'm happy to report Chatter works just as you'd hope it would.
 I've had an early model of this smiling buddy sitting on my desk all week.

 If you are like me and broken inside from working at home way too long, then you'll be sure to love it's many delightful surprises: